Dmitriy Bunin Author of Frames X UI kit

 9. Asana Math - Font rich in mathematical symbols.

-10. Last Resort - Fallback font showing Unicode ranges.
+10. Last Resort - Fallback font showing Unicode symbols ranges.

 When to avoid Unicode symbols in web design